jakaspeh/jakaspeh.github.io/_posts/2016-01-11-data-races.md

 We defined and explored data races.
 One possible solution for data races are mutexes.

-In the next blog post, we will look more deeply into mutexes.
+In the next article, we will look more deeply into mutexes.

 Links: